 Content Standards: Reading

 In 2013 St. Malachy School purchased the Journeys curriculum by Houghton Mifflin.
 Journeys was our school’s first step on a path to implementing a Balanced Literacy program.
-Balanced literacy incorporates the elements of a Guided Reading program.
-A Guided reading program allows for differentiated curriculum which means instructions is designed for students with different needs within the classroom.
+Balanced Literacy incorporates the elements of a Guided Reading program.
+A Guided Reading program allows for differentiated curriculum which means instructions is designed for students with different needs within the classroom.
 Students spend time on fluency, comprehension, word study and the elements of literature.
 As noted by the data St. Malachy is pleased with the results of using the journeys curriculum and plan to continue to use this program moving forward.
-A new piece added in the 2017-2018 school year is a fluency and comprehension assessment taken by students three times each year.
-Teachers use these assessments to look at student’s score individually and decided what intensive strategies they can use to make sure all of their students become proficient in reading.
+A piece added in the 2016-2017 school year is a fluency and comprehension assessment taken by students three times each year.
+Teachers use these assessments to look at student’s score individually and decide what focused, personalized strategies they can use to make sure every student becomes proficient in reading.